Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition

 \section{Abstract}

-\RR{Computers can understand and then engage with people in an emotionally intelligent way thanks to speech-emotion recognition (SER).
-However, the performance of SER in cross-corpus and real-world live data feed scenarios can be significantly improved.
-The inability to adapt an existing model to a new domain is one of the shortcomings of SER methods.
-To address this challenge, researchers have developed domain adaptation techniques that transfer knowledge learnt by a model across the domain.
-Although existing domain adaptation techniques have improved performances across domains, they can be improved to adapt to a real-world live data feed situation where a model can self-tune while deployed.
-In this paper, we present a deep reinforcement learning-based strategy (RL-DA) for adapting a pre-trained model to a real-world live data feed setting while interacting with the environment and collecting continual feedback.
-RL-DA is evaluated on SER tasks, including cross-corpus and cross-language domain adaption schema.
-Evaluation results show that in a live data feed setting, RL-DA outperforms a baseline strategy by 11\,\% and 14\,\% in cross-corpus and cross-language scenarios, respectively, in the real-world setting.
+Speech-emotion recognition (SER) enables computers to engage with people in an emotionally intelligent way.
+The inability to adapt an existing model to a new domain is one of the significant limitations of SER methods.
+To overcome this challenge, domain adaptation techniques have been developed to transfer the knowledge learnt by a model across domains.
+Although existing domain adaptation techniques have improved the performance of SER models across domains, there is a need to improve their ability to adapt to real-world situations where models can self-tune while deployed.
+This paper presents a deep reinforcement learning-based strategy (RL-DA) for adapting a pre-trained SER model to a real-world setting by interacting with the environment and collecting continuous feedback.
+The proposed RL-DA technique is evaluated on SER tasks, including cross-corpus and cross-language domain adaptation scenarios.
+Our evaluation results show that RL-DA achieves significant improvements of 11\% and 14\% in testing accuracy over a fully supervised baseline for cross-corpus and cross-language scenarios, respectively, in the real-world setting.
 This technique also outperforms the baseline model's performance for both speaker independent and speaker dependent SER tasks.